Montessori education: Elementary classrooms

-Elementary classrooms usually serve mixed-age 6-12 (sometimes 6- to 9-year-old and 9- to 12)-year-old groupings.
-The First Great Lessons (introducing the entire program) are presented in the first weeks of each year.
-Following that, lessons are 1:1, just as in the primary, groups forming spontaneously according to interests and needs, independent work is the main practice and is dictated by the students ever-growing interest as the students observe the vast variety of work going on at any one time.
-The work is always interconnected, interdisciplinary exploration of subjects ranging from biology and history, changing cultures, migrations, arts, and so on, all introduced near the beginning of the school term and providing the basis for learning throughout the year.
+Elementary classrooms typically serve mixed-age groups of children aged 6–12, sometimes divided into 6–9 and 9–12 age groups.
+The First Great Lessons, which introduce the broader curriculum, are presented during the first weeks of the school year.
+Subsequent lessons may be given individually or in groups according to students' interests and needs, while independent work forms a central part of the classroom approach.
+The curriculum emphasizes interconnected and interdisciplinary exploration of subjects such as biology, history, cultures, migration, and the arts, which are introduced throughout the school term and provide a basis for further learning.

 Student-directed explorations of resources outside the classroom are integral to education.
 Montessori used the term "cosmic education" to indicate both the universal scope of lessons to be presented and the idea that education should help children realize how everything, all subjects, are interconnected, and to begin to think about their own the present and future role in the interdependent functioning of the universe.

 Montessori schools are more flexible than traditional schools.
 In traditional schools, the students sit at tables or desks to do their work.
 At a Montessori school, the child gets to decide where they would like to work whether that is at a table or on the floor.
 It is about them going where they feel most comfortable.
-Some students can concentrate with noise and activity going on around them and some cannot, so the students and teacher together, from age seven year and older, can organize quiet spaces for deep concentration.
-Anything a child would need during their learning experience is placed on a shelf, the shelf is easily accessible and the student can use any of all of the items available, based on their personal preferance.
+Some students can concentrate with noise and activity going on around them and some cannot, so the students and teacher together, from age seven and older, can organize quiet spaces for deep concentration.
+Anything a child would need during their learning experience is placed on a shelf, the shelf is easily accessible and the student can use any or all of the items available, based on their personal preference.
 Montessori classrooms have an age range so that the younger students can look up to the older students and the older students can help the younger students as needed.
 It is also common to observe the younger aiding and teaching the older.
 It gives all age groups a chance to learn from one another.